Skip to main content

 What is loan to value?

-The loan to value (LTV) is the amount you are borrowing compared to the property price - so with a 5% deposit you will need to borrow 95% of the cost of the property you want to buy from the mortgage lender, or 95% LTV.
+The loan to value (LTV) is the amount you are borrowing compared to the property price - so with a 5% deposit you will need to borrow 95% of the cost of the property you want to buy from the mortgage lender, or 95% LTV

 Example: For a £100,000 property

-95 LTV - you would borrow £95,000 and need a deposit of £5000
+95% LTV - you would borrow £95,000 and need a deposit of £5000

-80 LTV - you would borrow £80,000 and need a deposit of £20,000
+80% LTV - you would borrow £80,000 and need a deposit of £20,000

-60 LTV - you would borrow £60,000 and need a deposit of £40,000
+60% LTV - you would borrow £60,000 and need a deposit of £40,000

-Interest rates tend to reduce as the LTV lowers, so if you only borrow at 90% LTV, you should be offered better rates than you would be at 95% LTV.
+Interest rates tend to reduce as the LTV lowers, so if you only borrow at 90% LTV, you should be offered better mortgage rates than you would be at 95% LTV.
 The most competitive interest rates are reserved for those with the lowest LTV, therefore, those who have the largest deposit.

 How do lenders assess how much you can borrow?

-Lenders look at a whole host of factors when deciding whether to lend to you and how much you can borrow, but their main focus will be on affordability and credit score.
+Lenders look at a whole host of factors when deciding whether to lend to you and how much you can borrow, but their main focus will be on mortgage affordability and credit score.
 The amount of deposit you have will also play a role in this, as this will affect your LTV, as explained above, and each lender has a maximum LTV that they will be happy to offer in any situation.

 Each lender has slightly different criteria to the next, but most will look at: